 Now take the list of schools that meet your needs and, ideally, fulfill your important wants, and that also are viable targets (meaning, they are not out of reach), and sort these schools by reach, on-par, and safety.

 If your research yielded more programs than you want to apply to, you’ll need to further whittle down the list.
 Which programs in a given category meet the most of your wants and/or best meet your needs?
 You can also factor in where you have the better chance of admission, since the programs within a category will vary in competitiveness.

-What if you find after this process that you have an imbalance?
+What if this process results in an imbalance?
 You wanted two reaches, three on-pars, and one safety.
 You ended up with no safeties, one on-par, and an overabundance of reaches.
 It’s not uncommon.
-First, consider whether some reaches might be close enough to on-par to almost work in that category or straddle it.
+Remember, competitiveness will vary within category.
+So some reaches might be close enough to on-par to almost fit in that category or straddle the two.
 If not, you have some hard choices to make:

 • You can proceed with this less than ideal balance, fully aware of the situation and doing your best.